Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 There are three broad results:

-• People with answers that show they don’t currently have any of the main risk factors are told that this is the case.
+- People with answers that show they don’t currently have any of the main risk factors are told that this is the case but are encouraged to take action now to reduce their chance of osteoporosis and broken bones in the future.

 Everybody is encouraged to consider making positive lifestyle choices including eating a balanced diet with calcium, taking vitamin D as recommended, and exercising regularly to help keep their bones strong and healthy.

-And everyone will be made aware that they may develop new risk factors in the future (especially if you develop new medical problems, start taking new medication or if you break a bone).
+And everyone will be made aware that they may develop new risk factors in the future (especially if they develop new medical problems, start taking new medicine or break a bone).

 My results say I have key risk factors, does that mean I have osteoporosis?

-The osteoporosis risk checker is not a diagnostic tool, only a healthcare professional can diagnose osteoporosis and predict your risk of breaking a bone.
+The osteoporosis risk checker is not a diagnostic tool, only a healthcare professional can diagnose osteoporosis and predict your chance of breaking a bone.

 Please always talk to a healthcare professional to discuss your bone health.